Theory of Luck and Business Success by Numerologist J C Chaudhry

-Luck is something that does not come to everyone.
-But what if you can create your own luck?!
-This sounds strange, how can one create luck for him?
+Luck is something that doesn’t come to everyone.
+But what if you could create your own luck?!
+This sounds strange, how can one create luck for themselves?
 You would have heard comments like: “He is a lucky person.
 Whatever business he starts or takes over, it flourishes”.
-This happens because of the ‘numbers compatibility’ of that person with his or her date of birth.
+This happens because of the person’s ‘numbers compatibility’ with his or her date of birth.

-For your job, career or business – you need to know your numbers compatibility.
-Your numbers can tell you a lot about your career and business success.
-In fact, you can check your ‘numbers compatibility’ with your business.
+For the flourishment of your job, career, or business – you need to know your numbers compatibility.
+Your numbers can tell you a lot about your career and business’ success.
+In fact, you can check your numbers compatibility with your business.

-J C Chaudhry, Numerologist , More than 38 years of experience in Numerology Reading https://www.jcchaudhry.com/

-- What is good for you, your job or business as per your numerology chart?
+- What is good for you, your job/business as per your numerology chart?
 (If you are going to start a new business)

 - Is your brand name compatible with your name and your date of birth or does it require changes?